f5devcentral/xcwaapcdnguide/README.rst

 .. figure:: assets/overview.gif

-This guide can be completed step-by-step using the F5 Distributed Cloud console, or leverage automatic configuration via included Ansible scripts.
+This guide can be completed step-by-step using the F5 Distributed Cloud console, or leverage automatic configuration via included Ansible scripts (coming soon, early Nov 2022).

 Pre-requisites
 ##############